-Our pot grown Madame Lemoine Lilac trees can be planted at any time of the year.
+Our pot grown Madame Lemoine White Lilac trees can be planted at any time of the year.
 Choose a sunny position for the planting site and start by removing weeds and grass within a metre of your desired planting hole.
 Dig a square hole as deep as your root mass and approximately 2x as wide.
-To help your tree establish more effectively, especially if you have poor soil, we advise applying root grow by sprinkling it in the hole.
+To help the tree establish more effectively, sprinkle root grow in the hole.

-If you’re planting in spring, summer or dry weather, water well and regularly for the first few months.
-Make sure to keep an eye on young Lilac trees and increase watering if there are extended periods of hot or dry weather.
-If you’re planting in autumn, you may only need to water your tree a little.
-We stock a range of irrigation kits, suitable for a variety of planting schemes.
+If you’re planting in spring or summer, water well for the first few months.
+Increase watering if there are extended periods of hot or dry weather.
+If planting in autumn, you may only need to water a little.
+Irrigation kits make it easier.

-Once planted, it is important to keep the area free of competing weeds for the first couple of growing seasons.
+Once planted, keep the area free of competing weeds and grass for the first couple of growing seasons.

-Unlike some ornamental trees, pruning is encouraged when it comes lilac trees.
-The only question is how much and when.
-The aim of a lilac tree owner is to create a full not bushy effect.
+Pruning is encouraged when it comes to Madame Lemoine White Lilac trees.
 If you wish to maintain a bush rather than a tree, allow the side growth to flourish and simply prune after flowering.
 For a tree effect, prune the longest, oldest branches that lie closest to the ground.

-If your Lilac tree begins to look overcrowded remove inner branches to allow more light and air inside the canopy.
+If your Madame Lemoine White Lilac begins to look overcrowded, remove inner branches to allow more light and air inside the canopy.
 Always prune dead flowers and damaged or diseased branches.

-Mature lilac trees that have become overgrown can be hard pruned back to their former glory, but it will take time.
+Mature Lilac trees that have become overgrown can be hard pruned back to their former glory, but it will take time.
 Never prune a lilac tree back by more than a third of its size.
-Do this one season at a time, allowing the tree to recover in between pruning.
+Do this one season at a time, allowing the tree to recover in between.
 Apply a fertiliser each autumn and again in spring, just before flowering.